 Complicated and precise lab tests are often necessary to make quick and accurate medical diagnoses.
 Physicians rely on educated and trained laboratory personnel to perform a variety of tests on cells, tissues, and bodily fluids.
 One key player in labs is a clinical chemistry technologist who uses chemical processes to examine DNA, determine the chemical composition of samples, and analyze cells.

-Gaining a clinical research certification can offer many benefits for those in the field.
+Gaining a clinical research certification can benefit those in the field.
 Earning a credential through a rigorous application review and test indicates to potential employers that the holder boasts specific experience and skills making him or her more likely to succeed in a given occupation.